The following companies participate in our Accreditation Program: Taste of the Wild, NomNomNow and Freshpet

 Great for cognitive health Purina

 Purina’s Bright Mind line is formulated for adult dogs 7 and older.
 The diet includes enhanced botanical oils, nutrients for cognitive health, pre-biotic fiber, as well as omega-3 and omega-6 fatty acids.

 NomNomNow is a meal delivery service for your dog.
 The subscription-based service prepares fresh food made with real, whole food and restaurant grade ingredients with recipes formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for all life stages.

 Price: Based on dog’s weight.
 We were quoted $29.64/week for a 30lb dog.

 Note: Because fresh food is less dense than processed kibble, protein and fat ratios will not be comparable.

-Best for large breed dogs Nutro
+Our favorite for large breed dogs Nutro

 Nutro’s Wholesome Essential line includes a grain-free formula, small breed formula, large breed formula and a general senior formula.
 The recipes are formulated to support joint health and cognitive health in seniors and include non-GMO ingredients, glucosamine, chondroitin and omega-3 and omega-6.
 There are no artificial flavors, colors or preservatives in the food.